korpling/graphANNIS/docs/src/cli.md

 A corpus might not be fully loaded into memory if not all components have been needed yet.
 To load a corpus fully into main memory, use the `preload` command.

+[^rename]: When downloading a binary from the release page, on MacOS you might need to rename the downloaded file from `annis.osx` to `annis`.
+The executable is called `annis.exe` on Windows.